Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 GRrr.... dotenv is driving me bananas.
 I have not spent several hours trying to debug why dotenv is not loading my environment variables.

+### Day 10: Jan 13, 2020

+#### Today's Progress
+- Debugged dotenv environment variables
+- Figured out how to continue to update my app after it goes to digitalocean

+#### Thoughts:
+I feel so dang accomplished by figuring out what was going on with dotenv.
+Their debugger helped me NONE at all, which is frustrating, but I was going to post a question to stack overflow when, as I was figuring out how to state my problem, I realized my mistake and corrected it.